philtherobot/charge/stirrup/doc/notes/international_support.md

 Nothing affects file reading (`chcp` or the locale), even when opened in text mode.

 Actually encoding and decoding the file content looks like a whole new subject onto itself.
 As long as the author has written the files in to correct code page, and we got all our strings also in the correct code page, then the bytes we have in RAM are correct.
 If we write them back to file without conversion, the output files should then have the proper code page too.

+## Let's forget UTF-8

+It feels like if we fix the program argument capture and use some special ways to open files (`wstring`) and file system operations (because Windows does not always/ever take into account the console codepage to interpret file names), we should be able to get at least partial support for international users.

+- Get program arguments to be in the correct code page
+- getenv/setenv (have to test this, but looks like we must use wgetenv)
+- file names on the file system (open, exists, directories, unlink, etc)
+- console I/O (works for free)